DSchau/personal-website-2024/src/content/posts/2023-in-review.md

 ## What am I hoping for in 2024?

 2023 was a great year, and I achieved many of my long-term goals in being a parent and buying a house.
-I thought there'd be this moment of satisfaction and zen in doing so, but I still feel a hunger and a desire to be better.
+I thought there'd be this moment of satisfaction and zen in achieving these life-long dreams, but I still feel a hunger and a desire.
+I don't feel content, and I still want to be better.

 So 2024 is about being better.
 I want to be a better partner to my wife, Maggie.
 I want to be a better, more active parent to my son, Noah.
 And I want to absolutely thrive in my new, exciting role as Head of API Client at Postman.
 How will I measure that?
 That's for me to figure out.